August Herrmann

-August "Garry" Herrmann (May 3, 1859 – April 25, 1931) was an American political operative for Cincinnati political boss George B. Cox, an executive of the Cincinnati Reds baseball team, and president of National Baseball Commission.
+August "Garry" Herrmann (May 3, 1859 – April 25, 1931) was an American political operative for Cincinnati political boss George B. Cox, an executive of the Cincinnati Reds baseball team, and president of the National Baseball Commission.
 In 1946, he was named in the Honor Rolls of Baseball.

 Biography

 Herrmann was born in Cincinnati, Ohio, on May 3, 1859, to a family of German descent.
 He learned typesetting at a young age, and became a member of the International Typographical Union.
 He then held various public positions in Cincinnati; as a member of the board of education (elected in 1882), assistant clerk of the police court (appointed in 1887), and a member of the board of administration (appointed in 1891).
 In 1896, he was appointed to the board of commissioners of the Cincinnati waterworks, and was then selected as the board's chairman.